-2019, woodcut, 50 x 70 cm
+Dance of Death, 2019, woodcut, 50 x 70 cm

-Edition: 50 pieces, signed and numbered
+Edition: 50 copies, signed and numbered

-exklusively for the Museum for Sepulchral Culture Kassel
+exclusively for the Museum für Sepulkralkultur Kassel

 Since the 15th century, the aesthetic examination of the motif of the dance of death (Totentanz) has reflected the realization that all people - regardless of age, social status or profession - can be recalled from death to the afterlife at any time.
 In the late Middle Ages and early modern times, the moral aspect was at the forefront.
 One should be prepared, therefore without sin.
 Stephan Balkenhol lets a woman dance dynamically in the arms of a bone man dressed in a black suit.
 One might almost think that the two are connected vividly in dance, which has always been regarded as an expression of joie de vivre.
 Who leads, who follows?
 Who believes to lead and only follows?
 Who follows without noticing that he leads?